2018 Edition: Running Periodic Website Operation Scripts for Free

 Technology Selection

-Bottom-Up Selection
+Bottom-up Selection

-- The program is extremely small
+- The program size is extremely small

-- It only runs for 5 minutes a day, so it doesn't need to be constantly running
+→ Same as above - Since it only runs for 5 minutes a day, it doesn't need to be constantly running

 Free Infrastructure Candidates